Crown Prince Visits First National Electronic Chip Design Competition Exhibition

-Amman His Royal Highness Crown Prince Al Hussein bin Abdullah II on Tuesday visited the closing exhibition of the first national electronic chip design competition, launched in August last year.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Tuesday visited the closing exhibition of the first national electronic chip design competition, launched in August last year.

-During a tour of the exhibition, Crown Prince Al Hussein spoke with members of 12 teams, who represent a number of Jordanian universities and have qualified to the competition's final stage, about their projects.
+During a tour of the exhibition, Crown Prince Hussein spoke with members of 12 teams, who represent a number of Jordanian universities and have qualified to the competition's final stage, about their projects, a Royal Court statement said.

 The competition's closing ceremony was held at the Royal Cultural Centre, as part of the national programme to promote the semiconductor and electronic chips industry in Jordan, in line with the Economic Modernisation Vision.